marcocapano/marcocapano/_posts/2019-01-07-customizing-viewControllers-presentation.md

 ## Conclusion

 Despite being very far from the latest trends in UI development like reactive concepts, UIKit has shown that it is a powerful framework with multiple customization points.
-There’s a lot more that can be done, like changing the presentation animations and timing, but we’ll save it for a future article.

 Hope you liked this little experiment 😊